emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 If you have both hands free, or you are wielding a staff or other spellcasting foci in one hand and the other hand is free while performing this Fighting move, increase the damage you reduce to 1 + your spellcasting ability.

-### Running Reload
-1 action\
-You can reload your weapon on the move.
-Move up to your speed or Step, then Interact to reload.

 ### Shocking Grasp
 Lightning, Spell\
 1 action\
 Lightning springs from your hand to deliver a shock to a creature you try to touch.
 Make a Melee Spell Attack against the target.
 You gain a +2 bonus to the Attack roll if the target is wearing armor made of metal.
-On a hit, the target takes 1d8 + your Spellcasting ablity modifier Lightning damage, and it can't take reactions until the start of its next turn.
+On a hit, the target takes 1d8 + your Spellcasting ability Lightning damage, and it can't take reactions until the start of its next turn.

+### Shielbreaker
+1 action\
+A shieldbreaker is a powerful move meant to punch through an opponents shield, but it can also be to break through other forms of protection.
+Make a Strike.
+If the target gains a circumstance bonus to AC, you reduce the bonus by 1.
+In addition, the source of the circumstance bonus takes damage equal to the damage the target takes.

 ### Shield Strike
 Shield\
 1 action\
 You make a quick bash with your shield.
 Make a Melee Strike with your shield.
-On a hit, you increase the damage die of the shield by one step and increase the circumstance bonus provided by the shield by +1 until the start of your next turn.
+On a hit, you increase the damage die of the shield by one step for this Strike and increase the circumstance bonus provided by the shield by 1 until the start of your next turn.

 ### Shielded Charge
 Shield\
 1 action\
 You move up to your speed without provoking opportunity attacks and then make a Strike with your shield.
 You must end your move closer to an enemy than when you started.
-On a hit, increase the damage die of the weapon by one step.
+On a hit, increase the damage die of the weapon by one step for the damage of this Strike.

 ### Skirmish Strike
 Movement\